 Health Plans consist of health insurance companies, HMOs, private-sector group health plans, and public sector group health plans.

 Healthcare Clearinghouses are service providers that process insurance claims and check for errors, acting as an intermediary between an insurer and a provider.
 These entities handle ePHI in many forms; therefore, they belong to the category of covered entities.

 Business Associates are a third-party to a covered entity that provides some service but is not a part of the core workforce of the covered entity.
 This can include vendors, software providers, or other services that a covered entity might need to obtain.

-What are some examples of a business associate?
+What are some examples of a HIPAA Business Associate?